Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A SysOps administrator needs to control access to groups of Amazon EC2 instances using AWS Systems Manager Session Manager.
 Specific tags on the EC2 instances have already been added.
 Which additional actions should the administrator take to control access?
 (Choose two.)

-- [ ] Attach an IAM policy to the users or groups that require access to the EC2 instances.
+- [x] Attach an IAM policy to the users or groups that require access to the EC2 instances.
-- [x] Attach an IAM role to control access to the EC2 instances.
+- [ ] Attach an IAM role to control access to the EC2 instances.
 - [ ] Create a placement group for the EC2 instances and add a specific tag.
 - [ ] Create a service account and attach it to the EC2 instances that need to be controlled.
 - [x] Create an IAM policy that grants access to any EC2 instances with a tag specified in the Condition element.

 ### A company has an AWS Lambda function in Account A. The Lambda function needs to read the objects in an Amazon S3 bucket in Account B. A SysOps administrator must create corresponding IAM roles in both accounts.
 Which solution will meet these requirements?

-- [x] In Account A, create a Lambda execution role to assume the role in Account B. In Account B. create a role that the function can assume to gain access to the S3 bucket.
+- [x] In Account A, create a Lambda execution role to assume the role in Account B. In Account B, create a role that the function can assume to gain access to the S3 bucket.
 - [ ] In Account A, create a Lambda execution role that provides access to the S3 bucket.
 In Account B, create a role that the function can assume.
 - [ ] In Account A, create a role that the function can assume.
 In Account B, create a Lambda execution role that provides access to the S3 bucket.
-- [ ] In Account A. create a role that the function can assume to gain access to the S3 bucket.
+- [ ] In Account A, create a role that the function can assume to gain access to the S3 bucket.
 In Account B, create a Lambda execution role to assume the role in Account A.

 ### A SysOps administrator wants to monitor the free disk space that is available on a set of Amazon EC2 instances that have Amazon Elastic Block Store (Amazon EBS) volumes attached.
 The SysOps administrator wants to receive a notification when the used disk space of the EBS volumes exceeds a threshold value, but only when the `DiskReadOps` metric also exceeds a threshold value.
 The SysOps administrator has set up an Amazon Simple Notification Service (Amazon SNS) topic.
 How can the SysOps administrator receive notification only when both metrics exceed their threshold values?